 How to Keep Your Heart Healthy | What is Coronary Heart Disease

-The best way to keep your heart healthy and minimise the chances of developing coronary heart disease is to control or reduce the risk factors.
+The best way to keep your heart healthy and minimise the chances of developing coronary heart disease is to control or reduce the risk factors with a holistic health approach that takes into account all aspects of a person’s betterment.
 Some ways to keep your heart healthy and reduce your CHD risk are:

 - eat a heart-healthy and balanced diet